 V (hedged to BRL) Share Classes This Share Class is reserved for selected feeder funds established in Brazil.
 It seeks to systematically convert the value of its net assets to Brazilian Real (BRL) via the use of derivatives including non-deliverable forwards.
 As BRL is a restricted currency, the (Hedged to BRL) Share Classes cannot be denominated in BRL but instead will be denominated in the Base Currency of the relevant Sub-Fund.
 Due to the use of currency derivatives, the NAV per Share will fluctuate in line with the fluctuation in exchange rate between the BRL and the Base Currency of the Sub-Fund.
-The effects of this will be reflected in the performance of other Share Classes within the Sub-Fund.
+The effects of this will be reflected in the performance of the Share Class which therefore may differ significantly from the performance of other Share Classes within the Sub-Fund.
 Any profit or loss as well as costs and expense resulting from these transactions will be reflected exclusively in the NAV of this Share Class.